Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

 ## Accessing Ieng6 Computer Remotely
-* Once you have obtain Visual Studio Code, you should see this screen.
-(Note: It might look different depend on the operating system you are on.)
+* Once you have obtained Visual Studio Code, you should see this screen.
+(Note: It might look different depending on the operating system you are on.)

 <p align="center">
     <img width="1000" src= new.png

 </p>

-* From here you will then open terminal.
-To achieve this, you either use keyboard short cut (Ctrl or Command + `) or navigating to Terminal --> New Terminal.
+* From here you will then open the terminal.
+To achieve this, you either use keyboard shortcut (Ctrl or Command + `) or navigate to Terminal --> New Terminal.

 <p align="center">
     <img width="1000" src= terminal.png

 </p>

-* In terminal, you will run a secure shell to the ieng6 computer with your course-specific address.
+* In the terminal, you will run a secure shell to the ieng6 computer with your course-specific address.
 Use the following command to begin (Note: The "zz" is replaced with your specific assigned letters):

     `ssh cs15lwi22zz@ieng6.ucsd.edu`